 MATs can be cross-phase and involve a range of types of schools.

 Academies are funded directly from the DfE.
-MATs “top-slice” an agreed proportion of the budget to fund central services, such as finance and HR.
+MATs require a central service charge which is an agreed proportion of the budget to fund central services, such as finance and HR.
 MATs can choose to vary the budget they devolve to each school in order to address particular needs.

 Grants are also available to MATs to sponsor other schools in special measures or, in some cases, those which are categorised as ‘requires improvement’.